7 Ways to Get in Trouble on a Cruise Ship

 Under the Cruise Vessel Security and Safety Act, crew members are required to report seeing or smelling anything suspicious.
 Get caught with even one joint, and you'll be kicked off the ship at the next port of call — and may be turned over to local authorities.

 Some ports are particularly tough on those with a stash of contraband.
 In Bermuda, for instance, police dogs may be brought onboard the ship to sniff around, and you face a stiff fine and possible imprisonment if even a small amount of illegal drugs is found in your cabin.

 Even worse, if you try to bring marijuana back into the U.S. — including the ports of St. Thomas and San Juan, Puerto Rico, which fall under U.S. jurisdiction — you could be charged with drug trafficking.

 Lose track of time while you're in port and you'll find out the hard way that the ship won't wait for you. - Photo by Ruth Peterkin / Shutterstock.com

 When you head out on one of a cruise line’s shore excursions at a port of call, the cruise line guarantees the ship won't leave until you return.
 Not so if you go off on your own, in which case it's up to you to keep track of time and get back to the ship before the posted departure hour.

 The many people who wait until the last minute to head back onboard have been coined "pier runners," as in people frantically running down the pier before the gangplank is pulled up and they miss the ship.

 Sometimes people get stranded, particularly in ports where bars push tequila or other liquor shots.
-On Carnival Cruise Lines' Funville Forum, one passenger posted about a Carnival Elation sailing where 17 people had been left behind in Progreso, Mexico.
+On Carnival Cruise Line's now-defunct Funville Forum, one passenger posted about a Carnival Elation sailing where 17 people had been left behind in Progreso, Mexico.

 Join The Discussion